2 min read

 At Rivial, we stay on top of examiner insights as we help clients through their exams.
 Lately, we’ve seen credit union examiners advising against the new ISE tool, reminding them that ACET (CAT) is optional, and recommending they adopt an internal security framework instead.
 Banks are getting similar advice—CAT isn’t required while having a solid internal framework is key.
 From our experience, a few that we would recommend are CIS, NIST, and ISO27001 as they are well aligned with examiner expectations and regulatory standards.

-Alternative Security Frameworks for FFIEC's Cat
+Alternative Security Frameworks for FFIEC's CAT

 NIST Cybersecurity Framework (CSF) 2.0